DhruvJ2k4/Query_Anomaly_detector/README.md

 - 📊 **Exploratory Data Analysis (EDA)** for query datasets
 - 🛠️ **Preprocessing**: Cleansing, normalization, and feature extraction
-- 🤖 **Machine Learning Models**: Various approaches for anomaly detection (e.g., Isolation Forest, Autoencoders, Statistical methods)
+- 🤖 **Machine Learning Models**: Used Clustering Technique for anomaly detection
 - 📈 **Visualization**: Detailed plots and dashboards for result interpretation
 - 🧩 **Notebook-based workflow**: Easy to modify, rerun, and experiment
 - 🚀 **Extensible & Modular**: Add your own data, models, or metrics